fpgasystems/hacc/docs/overleaf/infrastructure.md

 * ```/tmp```: directory on the local server drive accessible by all users on the HACC server.
 Its content is removed every time the server is restarted.

 ### USB - JTAG connectivity
 The USB - JTAG connection allows granted users to interact directly with the FPGA by downloading bitstreams or updating memory content.
-The correct setup and access of a USB - JTAG connection is essential developers using working with [Vivado workflow](./vocabulary.md#vivado-workflow).
+The correct setup and access of a USB - JTAG connection is essential developers using working with **Vivado workflow**.

 ## HACC boxes architecture
 The following picture details the architecture of the three heterogeneous servers equipped with 2x EPYC Milan CPUs, 4x **Instinct MI200 GPUs,** 2x **Alveo U55C FPGAs,** and 2x **Versal VCK5000 ACAPs** each.